Conjugate queries can help

-Then, the trick states that it is possible to convert \emph{all copies} of that resource to a random lift of the resource, such that the lift is \emph{consistent across all copies}.
-In a sense, the acorn trick is a reframing of a symmetrization argument: objects with symmetry can be reduced to lower-dimensional objects without symmetry; by the same argument, we can take objects without symmetry and, with an algorithm which is agnostic to the specific identity of the object, lift them to a higher dimension, provided we do so with sufficient symmetry.
+Then, the trick states that it is possible to convert \emph{all copies} of that resource to a random lift of the resource, such that the lift is \emph{consistent across all copies}.\footnote{ We choose this name with analogy to the behavior of oak trees.
+Some oaks have ``mast years'' where they produce many more acorns than normal.
+These mast years occur on a semi-regular cycle, and \emph{the cycle's phase is consistent across copies of the tree in a region}, e.g.\ all the oaks in a forest will mast on the same year~\cite{pkk16}. } In a sense, the acorn trick is a reframing of a symmetrization argument: objects with symmetry can be reduced to lower-dimensional objects without symmetry; by the same argument, we can take objects without symmetry and, with an algorithm which is agnostic to the specific identity of the object, lift them to a higher dimension, provided we do so with sufficient symmetry.

 We have seen this trick play a key role in our investigations into analyzing unitary oracles and modeling quantum computational problems more broadly.
-We use the acorn trick to: \begin{enumerate} \item Convert samples into conditional samples~(\cite{gz25}, \cref{lem:reference}); \item Convert unitaries into controlled unitaries~(\cite{tw25b}); \item Convert mixed states into purifications of mixed states~(\cref{lem:purify}). \end{enumerate} These consequences can be surprising: the second and third results listed above bypass no-go theorems which state that universal controlization and purification are impossible~\cite{afcb14,ldcl25}.
+We use the acorn trick to: \begin{enumerate} \item Convert samples into conditional samples~(\cite{gz25}, \cref{lem:reference}); \item Convert unitaries into controlled unitaries~(\cite{tw25b}); \item Convert mixed states into purifications of mixed states~(\cref{lem:purify}).\footnote{ The independent and concurrent work of Ananth and Goldin~\cite{ag25} gives a different algorithm to perform this task.
+We compare our result with theirs in \cref{sec:useless}. } \end{enumerate} These consequences can be surprising: the second and third results listed above bypass no-go theorems which state that universal controlization and purification are unphysical and, therefore, impossible~\cite{afcb14,kkmb06,dp13,fl20,ldcl25}.
 With the acorn trick, we can perform both if we are permitted to output a random controlization and purification, respectively.
 We anticipate more interesting applications of the acorn trick.